-The proposed project would impact the Little Missouri River (a designated State Scenic River) via construction of a new two- or four-lane bridge.
+The proposed project would impact the Little Missouri River (a designated State Scenic River that is also listed on the Nationwide Rivers Inventory [NRI]) via construction of a new two- or four-lane bridge.
 A new bridge, regardless of the selected option, would result in the placement of two bridge piers within the river channel.
 In addition, rock riprap would be installed at these pier locations to prevent scouring.
 The riprap would be buried to minimize impacts on the riparian corridor.
 Additionally, Option LX-3 would include removal (i.e., demolished or adopted) of the existing Long X Bridge, which would result in temporary impacts on the Little Missouri River.
 Regardless of the selected alternative or options, construction and operation of the project is not anticipated to violate any provisions of the Little Missouri State Scenic River Act.
+Construction of the project would temporarily impact the outstandingly remarkable scenic value of the Little Missouri River; however, permanent impacts to the outstandingly remarkable scenic, cultural, and historic vales that qualify the river for listing on the NRI are not anticipated.

 Permanent and temporary wetland impacts are anticipated.
-Apart from the Fairfield Options, Alternatives B and C would permanently impact 26.97 and 19.15 acres of wetlands, respectively.
+Apart from the Fairfield Options, Alternatives B and C would permanently impact 26.85 and 19.00 acres of wetlands, respectively.
 Options FF-1, FF-2, FF-3, and FF-4 would permanently impact an additional 0.06 to 0.81 acres of wetlands, depending on the alternative and option selected.

-Alternatives B and C and the Fairfield Options would require wetland mitigation per USACE Section 404 regulations and/or Executive Order
+Options INT-1 and INT-2 would permanently impact an additional 0.02 to 0.03 acres of wetlands, respectively, depending on the alternative selected.
+In addition, Alternatives B and C and the Long X Bridge Options would permanently impact Other Waters.
+Alternatives B and C and the Fairfield Options would require wetland mitigation per Section 404 Clean Water Act regulations and/or Executive Order (EO) 11990.

 Alternatives B and C would result in the placement of fill within a Federal Emergency Management Agency (FEMA)-mapped floodplain boundary; however, the project is anticipated to be in accordance with the National Flood Insurance Program.
 A floodplain development permit would be acquired prior to any construction occurring within the identified floodplain.
-Impacts on riverine floodplains (not FEMAmapped) and riparian corridors from Alternatives B and C and their options are anticipated to be minor.
+Impacts on riverine floodplains (not FEMA-mapped) and riparian corridors from Alternatives B and C and their options are anticipated to be minor.